 Seminar series provide another critical component of the program's efforts to expose interns to the core skills of the profession of psychology.
 These seminars are held on a weekly basis.
 The following seminars are offered:

-- The Clinical Practice Didactic is held weekly on Tuesdays.
+- The Clinical Practice Didactic is held weekly on Fridays.
+This didactic series is attended by the Adult Psychology and Child and Pediatric Psychology track interns throughout the year.
 This seminar provides in-depth information about a variety of topics and techniques, including methods of assessment and intervention, relevant to professional clinical application of psychological science.
 Topics are presented during individual didactic presentations in a seminar style by faculty from the Department of Psychiatry and other clinical departments as available.

 - The Professional Development Seminar is held monthly on Fridays.
 This seminar involves faculty presentations on topics in ethics; risk assessment; cultural diversity; career preparation and job attainment; evidence-based practice standards and the conduct of clinical supervision, among other topics.

 - Additional didactic/observational experiences are available.
 All interns are invited to attend the psychiatry resident journal club.
 Adult interns attend a monthly psychotherapy case conference and psychology journal club as well as a weekly Hanover Psychiatry team meeting.
-Neuropsychology interns have the opportunity to observe Wada administrations.
-They also attend the Epilepsy Case Conference on Fridays from 3:00 to 4:30 pm in the Radiology conference room at Dartmouth-Hitchcock Medical Center, and the Neurology Grand Rounds held on Fridays.
-Child interns attend additional didactics focused on interventions across the lifespan.
+Neuropsychology track interns have the opportunity to observe Wada administrations.
+They also attend the Epilepsy Case Conference on Fridays from 3:00 to 4:30 pm in the Radiology conference room at DHMC, and the Neurology Grand Rounds held on Fridays.
+Child and Pediatric Psychology interns attend additional didactics focused on interventions across the lifespan.
 See more Grand Rounds offerings.